Not so, “Ugh, kale”

 I always encourage my patients to include dark greens everyday.
 They invariably make a face and snarl “ugh, kale”.
 Then I’m off and running with a dialogue on the glories and ease of enjoying kale.

 During the summer I love picking kale fresh out of the garden; it also looks beautiful growing in a planter – and it will keep growing even after early frosts.
 Over the winter, it’s still easy to get a bunch of kale at the grocery store.
-If you’ll wrap the base of its stems in a moist paper towel and then put the punch in a plastic bag in your refridge, it will keep quite well.
-(Kale ornaments this beautiful flowerbed at the Linz Gallery of Art in Austria – nobody seemed to mind that I sampled it!)
+Wrap the base of its stems in a moist paper towel and then put the punch in a plastic bag in your fridge, to keep it fresh for a week or more.

 We shifted to whole foods plant based in 2010, and I discovered the real fun and glories of kale when Caldwell and Ann Esselstyn came to present at a Healthy Eating Adventure Kick Off in Mercersburg in 2011 .
 Dr. Esselstyn talked about the benefits of dark greens to your endothelium – antioxidant, anti inflammatory, increases Nitric Oxide production and increases the production of endothelial progenitor (precursor) cells by the bone marrow.
 He presented his 12 year study of the power of plants in healing patients with severe cardiac disease; this study and his subsequent with 198 more patients provide convincing evidence and our Healthy Eating Adventures continue to confirm the many many benefits.

 Ann Esselstyn sharing kale tips at their 2011 visit to Mercersburg.